mrverdant13/flutter_navigation_packages/README.md

 # flutter_navigation_packages

-A Flutter project used a sandbox to test navigation packages
+A sandbox Flutter project used to test navigation packages